-David Carickhoff is resident in Archer’s Wilmington, Delaware Office, having practiced in Delaware for almost 20 years.
-He focuses his practice on corporate bankruptcy and business reorganization matters.
-David represents, as lead and local counsel, chapter 11 debtors, creditor committees, chapter 7 trustees, secured creditors, unsecured creditors, shareholders, purchasers, investors, and many other parties in bankruptcy proceedings and out-of-court restructurings.
-He has diverse industry experience including chemical, energy, gaming, manufacturing, media, medical devices, mortgage, pharmaceutical, retail, technology, telecom, and video game.
+David focuses his practice on corporate bankruptcy and business reorganization matters.
+Serving as lead and local counsel, David represents chapter 11 debtors, creditor committees, chapter 7 trustees, secured creditors, unsecured creditors, shareholders, purchasers, investors, insurers, and many other parties in bankruptcy proceedings and out-of-court restructurings.
+Having practiced in Delaware for over 20 years, David’s diverse industry experience includes chemical, electric vehicle, energy, gaming, manufacturing, media, medical devices, mortgage, pharmaceutical, retail, technology, telecom, and video game.

-He is also one of a select few chapter 7 panel trustees in Delaware, appointed by the Office of the United States Trustee.
-He is currently the chapter 7 trustee in several business cases, including a health care company, several technology companies, a call center business, and an oil and gas exploration and development company.
+As one of a select few chapter 7 panel trustees in Delaware, appointed by the Office of the United States Trustee, David keenly understands the decisions that business owners must make in distressed situations and calmly guides clients through their cases.
+He is currently the chapter 7 trustee in several business cases, including a health care company, several technology companies, a manufacturing company, a video game device company, and an oil and gas exploration and development company.
 He is also the distribution trustee overseeing a liquidating trust created for the benefit of creditors after the successful reorganization of a company for whom he served as a chapter 11 trustee prior to plan confirmation.

 - Wind City Penna Oil & Gas, LLC — counsel to oil and gas exploration and development company in its chapter 11 case.

 - Nova Biosource Fuels — counsel to biodiesel refining company in its chapter 11 case.